luciusmagn/magnusi.tech/posts/alma.md

 And well, the truth is, as much I learned and got close, I was confused about you.
 You and your presence was constantly attacking my old ways of handling emotion, relationships, and communication, and my perspective changed significantly.
-It took me a long time to formulate and admit it given my previous disposition for this type of stuff, but the honest, naked truth is: I love you.
+It took me a long time to formulate and admit it given my previous disposition for this type of stuff, but to be honest, I love you.
 I love who you are as a person, I love your art and your writing, I love your fashion, I love your funky ideas, I love your humor, I love your quirky smiles and expressions, I love your beautiful brown eyes and your unique face, I love your funny hair, and well, I love how you look as a whole.